McCloudS/subgen/README.md

 # What's next?

-Honestly, I built this for me, but saw the utility in other people maybe using it.
-This works well for my use case.
-Since having children, I'm either deaf or wanting to have everything quiet.
-We watch EVERYTHING with subtitles now, and I feel like I can't even understand the show without them.
-I use Bazaar to auto-download, and gap fill with Plex's built-in capability.
-This is for everything else.
-Some shows just won't have subtitles available for some reason or another, or in some cases on my H265 media, they are wildly out of sync.
 I'm hoping someone that is much more skilled than I, to use this as a pushing off point to make this better.
 In a perfect world, this would integrate with Plex, Sonarr, Radarr, or Bazaar.
 Bazaar tracks failed subtitle downloads, I originally wanted to utilize it's API, but decided on my current solution for simplicity.

+Optimizations I can think of off hand:
+* Don't generate subtitles if there are internal subitles, since those are usually perfect
+* On played, use a faster model with speedup, since you might want those pretty quickly
+* Fix processing for when adding multiple files
+* Move it to a different API/Webhook

 # Additional reading: